ciaranoceallaigh96/gwas_tutorial/trial_1.md

 }
 ```

-Now, we will load (and installl if needed) the relevant packages:
+Now, we will load (and install if needed) the relevant packages:

 ```
 required_packages <- c("ggplot2", "dplyr", "qqman", "rcompanion")